Scott Co, Iowa USGenWeb Project

 Purchase.'

-MARK TWAIN: Close to the edge of the high bluff and about four hundred
+MARK TWAIN: Close to the edge of the high bluff and about four

 yards above the Wabash Railway bridge stands an heroic statue of